 Aging and shortening of life are associated with the body’s decreasing ability to refresh and repair itself over time.
-As the human body ages, there is decreased rebuilding of structure such as bone and muscle, decreased turnover of cellular contents (autophagy), decreased suppression of harmful oxidation and inflammation, and decreased tumor fighting activity.
+As the human body ages, there is decreased rebuilding of structure such as bone and muscle, decreased turnover of cellular contents (autophagy), and decreased suppression of oxidation.
 By maintaining the body’s ability to repair itself, life may be extended.

 There are various ways to support the body's repair function and adopt a longevity lifestyle, including changes to exercise and diet.
 According to anti-aging research, two geroprotectors that may support the body's repair function are the supplement berberine and the drug metformin.

 Berberine is a compound found in various plants such as the barberry shrub.
-Traditionally, berberine uses have included treatment for diarrhea, dysentery, stomatitis, and hepatitis.
-Using berberine, blood sugar control has been shown for diabetes mellitus type 2.
-And it has also been observed to decrease total cholesterol and LDL cholesterol.
+Berberine supplementation has been shown to support healthy blood sugar.
+And it has also been observed to support healthy cardiovascular function.

 Is berberine anti-aging?
-Berberine is associated with increased lifespan in flies, potentially by slowing a metabolic pathway that causes inflammation and increasing activity of the AMPK enzyme.
+Berberine has been associated with increased lifespan in flies, potentially by slowing a metabolic pathway that causes inflammation and increasing activity of the AMPK enzyme.
 And that has motivated researchers to explore the use of berberine to combat aging in humans.

 Metformin is a compound originally derived from French lilac.
 The most common metformin uses are related to blood glucose control, therefore most of the human research on metformin includes participants with type 2 diabetes.
 At least part of its effect is credited to its influence on increasing the activity of the AMPK enzyme.
 The most common metformin side effects are gastrointestinal, including abdominal discomfort, lack of appetite, bloating, and diarrhea.